roehampton/module-content/software-development-1/week-01/lab/README.md

        “My dog ate my homework"
        7 == 3 + 4

     9. Search online for the Python documentation for the len() function.
     It will be on a web page titled “Built-in Functions.”
-Skim the list of other functions Python has, look up what the round() function does, and experiment with it.
+    Skim the list of other functions Python has.
+    Look up what the round() function does, and experiment with it.

 FIN